mwshinn/PyDDM/doc/quickstart.rst

 See :class:`the Solution object documentation <.Solution>` for more such functions.

-We could also named the upper and lower boundary as something else (e.g. "left" and "right" response), sometimes called "stimulus coding".
+By default, the upper boundary represents correct responses and the lower boundary is error responses.
+We could also name the upper and lower boundary something else (e.g. "left" and "right" response), sometimes called "stimulus coding".
 To do this, we need to pass the "choice_names" parameter to the Sample and the Model object.
-See :ref:`the section on stimulus coding <howto-stimulus-coding>`
+See :ref:`the section on stimulus coding
+<howto-stimulus-coding>`

 Using functions as parameters
 -----------------------------

-In the last section, we saw how components in PyDDM can be specified by a parameter.
-We did this by assigning the name of the parameter (as a string) to the component.
+In the last section, we saw how components in PyDDM can be specified by a specific value (e.g. 0.6) or by a parameter.
+We did this by assigning either the value or the name of the parameter (as a string) to the component.
 Specifically, we wrote

 .. literalinclude:: downloads/simple.py
    :language: python